 With over 200 different tariffs, multiple options and plenty of providers to choose from, finding the best tariff is not an easy task.
-Our guide on how to save on your internet bills has lots of handy tips.
+Our guide on how to save on your internet bills comes with lots of handy tips.

-Providers have rolled out fibre to cover a large part of the Spanish territory, but just because you live in a larger town doesn’t necessarily mean fibre will be available at your address.
+Providers have rolled out fibre to cover a large part of the Spanish territory, but just because you live in a (large) town doesn’t necessarily mean fibre will be available at your address.

 Fibre speeds are as advertised, but if you have to use ADSL beware of the advertised speeds.

 With current legislation companies are not forced to meet a minimum percentage of the maximum speeds shown on their websites.
 Most only guarantee 10% of the contracted speed, thereby avoiding claims for breach of contract.